 I usually like to cut off the first flaps so I can flip the center over the filling.
 But if you don’t do it, don’t worry about it.

 Start placing the side strips at an angle over the filling.
 Pull the strips firmly but not so much that they stretch.
 You want a nice tight loaf but you don’t want the strips to hang.

 Almost towards the end.
 Here you can see what I meant about the top two flaps.

 Roll them and voila!
 You have a beautiful pleated loaf.

 Let rise for about 20 minutes.

 After 20 minutes – egg wash and bake in a preheated oven at 180C/360 F for about 25 to 30 minutes.

 Remember, the meat is cooked so you are only baking the bread.

 And that’s how it looks when you cut it.

 Pretty, isn’t it!
-Make a nice loaf to have on a dinner table I think.
+I think it makes for a nice loaf to have on the dinner table.